Michael Costigan (writer): Priestly studies and ordination

 In 1949, he enrolled in the Catholic seminary, Corpus Christi College, Werribee in Victoria to study for the priesthood.
 In his time at Werribee he wrote articles for a number of Catholic journals and general publications.

 In 1952, he was chosen by Archbishop Daniel Mannix of Melbourne to continue his studies for the priesthood in Rome at Propaganda Fide College and its neighbouring Pontifical Urban University.
 He was ordained a priest in 1955.
 He completed his doctorate summa cum laude in Civil and Canon Law at the Pontifical Lateran University (1956–1961).

 Journalism

-Editorship and Second Vatican Counci
+Editorship and Second Vatican Council

 In November 1961, after completing nine years of study in Rome, Costigan returned to Melbourne.
 He was appointed associate editor of the weekly newspaper The Advocate by Archbishop Daniel Mannix.
 His editorship continued under Archbishop Justin Simonds and Archbishop (later Cardinal) James Knox.